 Fishers Island Club – 14th – 425 yards

-Perhaps Seth Raynor’s best design is Fishers Island Club, dubbed “Pebble Beach of the East.”
-The Cape hole is an absolute beauty that doglegs left around a large water hazard.
-A more aggressive tee shot up the left yields a shorter approach into the green.
-Playing safe and right off the tee will leave a long-iron approach into the heavily protected green site.
+The Cape hole at Seth Raynor’s Fisher’s Island Club is an absolute beauty that doglegs left around a large water hazard.
+An aggressive tee shot up the left yields a shorter approach into the green, while safe shots to the right will leave a long-iron second shot.
 Unlike other Capes, this version forces players to play over the water on their second to reach the green that is guarded by the hazard and bunkers, with only a small bailout area short and right.

 Looking back at the beautifully set Cape green at Fishers Island Club - Photo Credit: Jon Cavalier